evansibok/super-duper-articles/004-How to Add a Postgres Database and Generate Models in a Redwood App/how-to-add-a-postgres-database-and-generate-models-in-a-redwood-app.md

 If you look closely, you'll see the `datasource db` already pulls the database url from our environment file with the key `DATABASE_URL`.
 Since we already updated this to our `ElephantSQL` URL, we are good to go.

 ### Adding User, Mention and Note models

-In our `schema.prisma` file above we have a default `UserExample` model, replace the model code in our file with the code below:
+In our `schema.prisma` file above we have a default `UserExample` model, replace the default model code in our file with the code below:

 ```
 model User {